KPop Demon Hunters: Cultural impact

-In late September, Luminate made a presentation at the All That Matters conference in Singapore about insights from global and APAC music, saying that "cross-promotion across TV, film and music," as is the case for the film, with over two-thirds of audio streams from the film's soundtrack coming from "outside the U.S.," is unlocking "fresh demographics and discovery paths."
-Luminate also described the film as a "transmedia hit."
-Sara Leila Sherman and Morton Sherman wrote in Psychology Today that the film became "more than entertainment," with sing alongs bringing people together, and described the film as "a global phenomenon."
-On September 12, Lars Brandle wrote on Billboard that the film's soundtrack "proves impossible to slay" as it accounted for "seven singles in the top 20" and continued to lead the ARIA Singles Chart for "a seventh consecutive week."
-In an article published the same day on Billboard, Thomas Smith said that for the sixth week in a row, the song "Golden" from the film had been the #1 single in the UK, and was the second-ever K-pop song to "hit the top spot" within the UK itself.
+In late September, Luminate made a presentation at the All That Matters conference in Singapore about insights from global and APAC music, saying that multimedia cross-promotion helped the performance, with over two-thirds of audio streams from the soundtrack coming from outside of the United States.
+Luminate also described the film as a "transmedia hit".
+Sara Leila Sherman and Morton Sherman wrote in Psychology Today that KPop Demon Hunters became "more than entertainment", with sing-alongs bringing people together.
+On September 12, Lars Brandle reported on Billboard that the soundtrack made up seven of the top twenty songs on the ARIA Singles Chart, and had led the chart for seven consecutive weeks.
+Writing for Billboard that day, Thomas Smith noted that "Golden" topped the UK charts for a sixth consecutive week, becoming only the second K-pop song to do so.

 The film also made its way into sports and other popular culture.
-On September 2, at the U.S. Open, Novak Djokovic, after winning a tennis match with Taylor Fritz did a dance inspired by the song "Soda Pop".
+On September 2 at the US Open, Novak Djokovic, after winning a tennis match with Taylor Fritz, did a dance inspired by the song "Soda Pop".
 The film was also featured in a Saturday Night Live sketch on its season premiere hosted by Bad Bunny, and included cameos from Ejae, Audrey Nuna and Rei Ami performing 30-second snippets from the songs "Golden" and "How It's Done" live, with Bowen Yang portraying the character Jinu and singing lyrics from "Soda Pop".
-On October 7, Ejae, Nuna and Rei Ami gave a full-length performance of "Golden" during an episode of The Tonight Show with Jimmy Fallon, along with being interviewed by the host.
-On November 4 it was announced that the singers would perform during the 99th annual Macy's Thanksgiving Day Parade in New York City, alongside balloons themed after the film.
+On October 7, Ejae, Nuna and Rei Ami gave a full-length performance of "Golden" during an episode of The Tonight Show Starring Jimmy Fallon, along with being interviewed by the host.
+The singers repeated a performance of "Golden" during the 99th annual Macy's Thanksgiving Day Parade in New York City on November 27, alongside a balloon themed after Derpy Tiger and a balloonicle themed after Sussie.